 XBRL US submits comment letter supporting the SEC proposal on transitioning operating companies and mutual funds to Inline XBRL and provides feedback on challenges that should be considered when setting timing for the start date of the proposal.

 The 2017 IFRS Taxonomy is now accepted and supported by the U. S. SEC.
-It was published pursuant to U. S. Securities and Exchange Commission’s Rule 405 of Regulation S-T. See below for viewer options XBRL US has produced webinars featuring representatives from the SEC and IASB addressing implications for FPIs and others in using […more]
+See below for viewer options.
+XBRL US has produced webinars featuring representatives from the SEC and IASB addressing implications for FPIs and others in using the taxonomy.
+Below is the playlist of replays for these events, with the most-recent appearing first.
+Below […more]

 The proposed amendments are intended to improve the data’s quality, benefiting investors, other market participants, and other data users, and to decrease, over time, the cost of preparing the data for submission to the Commission.